 - Members should not post, do, say, or write anything on a social network that they would not want to see on the front page of the local newspaper or would not say or do in front of students, parents, or the Board of Education. - Members should not post material to their sites that may be considered inappropriate or unprofessional, including pictures and links.
 Members should monitor the content of their "pages" and remove anything inappropriate or questionable immediately.
 Members should not join and should end affiliations with sites that are unprofessional or inappropriate. - Members should never post any information that would identify a student, and members should refrain from posting critical comments about students and school officials.
 Unfortunately, school employees do not have the same free speech rights as the general public, and the content and impact of some speech may subject members to discipline, including termination. - Members should educate themselves and take all appropriate precautions available on the social networking sites they are using.
 For example, "pages" should be marked private, and all requests to become "friends" should be approved by the member.
-A member should never grant access to his or her "page" without knowing who the person making the request is.
+A member should never grant access to their "page" without knowing who the person making the request is.

-If a member is threatened with discipline by his or her local Board of Education or the Ohio Department of Education (ODE) because of the use of a social networking site, he or she should contact his or her Labor Relations Consultant (LRC) immediately.
+If a member is threatened with discipline by their local Board of Education or the Ohio Department of Education (ODE) because of the use of a social networking site, they should contact their Labor Relations Consultant (LRC) immediately.
 The member may be eligible for legal services to assist with the issue.